-SCHOOL LMSW or PSYCHOLOGIST
+SCHOOL PSYCHOLOGIST

-The school LMSW (Licensed Master Social Worker) or psychologist may counsel directly with a student or act as a consultant to the counselor(s)/teaching staff.
-Tri-City staff will consult with the home school LMSW or psychologist assigned to the Tri-City Day School student.
+The school psychologist may counsel directly with a student or act as a consultant to the counselor(s)/teaching staff.
+Tri-City staff will consult with the home school psychologist assigned to the Tri-City Day School student.